Ueliton-veloso/javascript-crud/README.md

-# A simple CRUD application with Javascript and Mysql
+# CRUD application with Javascript and Mysql

 ## Required
 * Mysql Server